Charlie Baker (comedian): Radio

+Since 2015 Baker has also provided voiceover for Radio X, voicing pre-recorded jingles, show promotions and the news intro.

 Actor

 As an actor he has had minor roles in sitcoms including Miranda and The IT Crowd.
-He has been as a team captain on the Channel 4 panel show ‘A Short History Of Everything Else’.
+He has been a team captain on the Channel 4 panel show A Short History Of Everything Else.
 He also became a regular guest on Richard Bacon's Beer & Pizza Club, and won Let's Dance For Comic Relief in 2011.
 Baker has also appeared in EastEnders, Doctors, Doctor Who and The Boy in the Striped Pyjamas.